-With Search Resources (Resources > Cataloging > Search Resources), you can search local resources such as the Institution Zone, Network Zone (where applicable), and the Community Zone plus any external database supported by Ex Libris Data Services.
+With Search Resources (Resources > Cataloging > Search Resources), you can search within local resources such as the Institution Zone, Network Zone (where applicable), and the Community Zone, plus any external databases supported by Ex Libris Data Services.

-Alma supports copy cataloging by integrating the search and import of records located in external databases directly into the MD Editor.
-Resource searches may be done with any search target/database that is supported by Ex Libris Data Services and that has been enabled by your institution.
+To support copy cataloging, the search and import of records located in external databases is integrated directly into the MD Editor.
+You can perform resource searches within any search target/database that is supported by Ex Libris Data Services and that has been enabled by your institution.

 If your institution is a member of a collaborative network, the list of available search resources is determined by the configurations and settings described in the External System Search in a Collaborative Network section.

-External databases can be searched from within the MD Editor interface, and records displaying in the results of the searches can be imported directly into Alma from the search results screen.
+When you can search external databases from within the MD Editor interface, you can import records displayed in the results of the searches directly into Alma.
 In addition, when configured, Alma can search your repository for records that match the imported record, merge the variant records into a single record, or overlay the existing record with the imported record (see Configuring External Search Resources).

 Working with Search Resources in the MD Editor